agoldhammer/nooze/readme.md

 #### Running on cloud host

-Remember to use the NEWSTAG env variable to specify the correct version of the containers.
+Remember to use the NZTAG env variable to specify the correct version of the containers.

 `NZTAG=<tag> docker-compose -f cloud-multi.yaml up -d`